Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Background

 Technically, the core problem of computing valid (w.r.t. domain knowledge) interpretations of events in a trace $\trace$ is modelled as a dispute via an ad hoc AAF $F(\trace)=\langle$ \emph{Arg}, \emph{Att} $\rangle$, on top of which interpretation queries and explanation requests can be answered. $F(\trace)$ is built incrementally by adding arguments of the following kinds (and attacks between them) as a new step $\trace[curr]$ of $\trace$ arrives (where $curr \in \mathbb{N}$ denotes the index of the last step of $\trace$):

-1) \underline{\emph{Interpretation arguments}} of the form $\langle e_i, A, X, j \rangle$, where $A$ is an activity label, $j$ is a positive integer and $X\in\{$ \emph{first}, \emph{intermediate}, \emph{last}, \emph{first\&last}$\}$ indicates a life-cycle execution stage for $A$.
+1) \underline{\emph{Interpretation arguments}} of the form $\langle e_i, A, X, j \rangle$, where $A$ is an activity label, $j$ is a positive integer and $X\in\{ \ \emph{first}, \ \emph{intermediate}, \ \emph{last}, \ \emph{first\&last} \ \}$ indicates a life-cycle execution stage for $A$.
 Such an argument encodes the interpretation of $e_i$ as a step of type $X$ of the $j$-th execution instance of activity $A$.
-As an instance, Interpretation $I_1$ in Example \ref{ex:example} can be encoded through the interpretation arguments { $\tuple{A_1, first, 1} \tuple{A_1, intermediate, 1} \tuple{A_1,last,1} \tuple{A_2,first\&last,1}$}.
-Notably, the incremental generation of candidate interpretation arguments for any newly arrived step $\trace[curr]$ simply relies on using the functions \emph{cand-act} and \emph{cand-steps} defined in Definition \ref{def:mapping}, which look at event type of $\trace[curr]$ and at the underlying set $\M$ of known type-level mappings between events and activities.
+Notably, the incremental generation of candidate interpretation arguments for any newly arrived step $\trace[curr]$ simply relies on using the functions \emph{cand-act} and \emph{cand-steps} defined in Def.~ \ref{def:mapping}, which look at event type of $\trace[curr]$ and at the underlying set $\M$ of known type-level mappings between events and activities.